Powerlearnproject/se-day1-assignment-Maurice-Jah/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
 It involves process of designing, developing, and maintaining software.
 It involves the analysis of networking protocols, the management of data storage systems
+It involves the
+a) The study of hardware components
+b) The process of designing, developing, and maintaining software
+c) The analysis of networking protocols
+d) The management of data storage systems

 Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare